 - Personal, academic, pre-professional and financial guidance.
 Counselors also serve as advocates when student’s face a challenge managing campus issues.
 All counseling sessions is confidential.

-- Book and Calculator Loan Program
+- Laptop, and Calculator Loan Program

 - Tutoring: Tutorial services are free of charge to all students.
 Computerized learning assistant programs available for various subjects in EOP Lounge.